chanify/chanify-win/README.md

 ## Getting Started

-- Creating `Chanify.ini` files in the same directory as `Chanify.exe`.
+- Create `Chanify.ini` files in the same directory as `Chanify.exe`.
 - Double click `Chanify.exe`, then add `Chanify` into `Explorer Context menus`.

 ## Configuration